franklinjtan/Portfolio-Diversification-Correlation-Risk-Management-with-Python/README.md

 # Correlation Matrix For My Portfolio
 * I was curious to see if my investment porfolio hit the sweet spot between diversification and correlation, so I plotted the 5-year returns of my investments against SPY, used linear regression to calculate the beta and correlation, and generated a correlation matrix and a heatmap.
-* I noticed that my investments have a long way to go to achieve what Ray Dalio describes as the "Holy Grail"
+* I concluded that my investments have a long way to go to achieve what Ray Dalio describes as the "Holy Grail".
+I will be identifying 10 uncorrelated stocks to increase my return-to-risk ratio

 ## Procedure
 * Imported 5-Year adjusted closing prices of my stock investments using Yahoo Finance